 The School of Biomedical Engineering, Science and Health Systems offers MS degrees and PhD degrees in Biomedical Engineering and Biomedical Science.

-All applicants who answer "yes" to question 9 on the graduate application will automatically be considered for departmental assistantships.
+The primary source of financial support for PhD students are grants held by School’s faculty and unit funded teaching assistantships.
+All applicants who answer "yes" to question 9 on their graduate application will automatically be considered for departmental assistantships at the time of application review.
 There is no additional paperwork to apply.
-Applicants interested in graduate assistantships must submit GRE scores since these awards are based on academic merit.
+Applicants interested in graduate assistantships must submit their GRE scores, since these awards are based on academic merit.

 Cost of Study